aanchal22/exam-1/instructions/instructions.md

 1. open the file named [users.csv](../data/users.csv) within the `data` directory.
 1. modify the data in the file, such that...
-   - any records with any blank fields are removed
+   - any records with any fields set to `NULL` are removed.
+(Just the string `'NULL'`, not `null` or `nil`.)
-   - any records with `United Kingdom` in the `state` field are removed
+   - any records with invalid handles are removed.
+Invalid handles are non-alphanumeric handles, they contain atleast one character that is not an alphabet or a number (handles with special characters such as `*`, `^`, `&` etc. are not allowed).
-   - any records with a `real_food_affinity` under 0.25 are removed
+   - any records with a `tech_gadget_affinity` more than 10 are removed
    - any `email` address ending with `@dmoz.org` has this domain name replaced with `@dmoz.com` instead.
 1. save the modified data to a file named [users_clean.csv](../data/users_clean.csv), also within the `data` directory.
-1. output the average `real_food_affinity_category_id` value of all the records in the cleaned data.
+1. output the average and median `tech_gadget_affinity_category_id` value of all the records in the cleaned data.

 Rules and regulations: